Introduction to Konark Sun Temple

 Location and Overview

 The Konark Sun Temple is one of India’s most famous landmarks of history.
+This Konark Sun Temple Travel Guide will help you explore its rich heritage and significance.
 It is in the Odisha seaside town of Konark.
 This temple is a great example of old Indian architecture.
 It is about 35 km from Puri and 65 km from Bhubaneswar.

 You can visit our guide about- Puri travel guide